Ford Motor (F) Q3 2017 Results - Earnings Call Transcript

 James P. Hackett - Ford Motor Co.

 And I would add, Rod, that the Expedition, Navigator launches are a go.
 Everything's good there, ready to roll.
-So, just confirming that that's going as planned.
+So, just confirming that that's still the plan.

 Rod Lache - Deutsche Bank Securities, Inc.

 When you've launched those new products in the past, very often there's been significant increases in costs that have offset some of the positives that you get from transaction prices and so forth.
-And so far, what we're seeing in terms of your cost structure, some of it is non-recurrence of charges that you had last year.
-So, I'm just trying to get a sense of whether you're actually seeing some significant progress in terms of the cost structure on a go-forward basis.
+And so far, what we're seeing in terms of your cost structure, some of it is the non-recurrence of charges that you had last year.
+So, I'm just trying to get a sense of whether you're actually seeing some significant progress in terms of the cost structure on a go-forward basis?

 Robert L. Shanks - Ford Motor Co.

 Yeah, well, let's just look at the quarter.
 So, of that $700 million, $200 million is material cost excluding commodities.
 About $100 million or so is engineering, about $100 million is advertising sales promotion.
-So the majority in those factors, we did have the non-repeat of the recall.
+So the majority is those factors, we did have the non-repeat of the recall.
 But to me, that means that we're back towards a more normal ongoing level of cost performance, and that's how I would think about this quarter.

 This quarter, as I mentioned earlier, is really high quality in terms of there not really being anything unusual, good or bad, that I look at.
-I think this is a really good view of the business on a run-rate basis, recognizing we've got some launch effects, and they're both probably good and bad.
+I think this is a really good view of the business on a run-rate basis, recognizing we've got some launch effects in there both probably good and bad.

 And the other thing, too, going back to next year – and I want to come back to the question, I can't remember if it was David or Ryan that asked about it, but let's not forget that we've just launched a new F-150 as well.
 And that's off to a very, very strong start.
-And already as we look early in October, that we're seeing transaction prices that are holding up which is not necessarily what I expected, I thought, once we started lapping Super Duty.
-It is getting tougher, no doubt.
+And already as we look early in October, that we're seeing transaction prices that are holding up which is not necessarily what I expected, I thought, once we started lapping Super Duty – it is getting tougher, no doubt.
 But we are seeing some good performance so far.
 And then of course, we've got a new Mustang coming as well, which is always a big event.
 So, I think we've got some good things that are going to help us as we move ahead into next year.

 Rod Lache - Deutsche Bank Securities, Inc.